redisson/redisson/docs/configuration.md

 Scan interval in milliseconds.
 Applied to Valkey or Redis clusters topology scans.

+**database**

+Default value: 0

+Database index used for Valkey Cluster 9.0+ connection.

 **topicSlots**

 _This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._